ecentral/ec-scripts/README.md

 ## Getting started

-**Requirements:** You need at least Node 8.x and NPM 5.x installed to run eC Scripts.
+**Requirements:** You need at least Node 8.x and NPM 5.x installed.
-We plan to support Node 6.x in a later version.

 **Step 1:** For now you need to place a `package.json` file inside your project folder, that contains at least the following entries: